minio/docs/source/includes/common/common-minio-kes-hashicorp.rst

    address: 0.0.0.0:7373

-   # Disable the root identity, as we do not need that level of access for
+   # Disable the root administrator identity, as we do not need that level of access for
    # supporting SSE operations.
+   admin:
-   root: disabled
+     identity: disabled

    # Specify the TLS keys generated in the previous step here
    # For production environments, use keys signed by a known and trusted